ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_cluster_peer - KeyError on dest_cluster_name if destination is unreachable.
   - na_ontap_cluster_peer - KeyError on username when using certicate.
+  - na_ontap_export_policy_rule - change `anonymous_user_id` type to str to accept user name and user id.
+(A warning is now triggered when a number is not quoted.)
   - na_ontap_vserver_peer - KeyError on username when using certicate.

 ### Minor Changes
+  - na_ontap_debug - additional checks when REST is available to help debug vserver connectivity issues.
   - na_ontap_rest_info - add examples for ``parameters`` option.
   - na_ontap_volume - show warning when resize is ignored because threshold is not reached.
     [WARNING]: resize request ignored: 2.5% is below the threshold: 10%